oscar8880/keyboard-shortcut-plugin/README.md

 # Keyboard Shortcut Plugin

-An example plugin to demonstrate how keyboard shortcut can be added to Flex.
-Includes keyboard shortcut for common actions like selecting and accepting a task, changing agent availability, etc.
+An example plugin to demonstrate how keyboard shortcuts can be added to Flex.
+Includes keyboard shortcuts for common actions like selecting and accepting a task, changing agent availability, etc.

 ## Setup